rahuljindal1/log-execution-time/README.md

 Feel free to submit issues or pull requests if you have suggestions for improvements or find bugs.

 ## License
-This package is licensed under the MIT License
+This package is licensed under the ISC License